12th July, 2021

 Part of the reason for this is that it’s possible to value your time in an abstract sense (recognising that you have useful skills) without monetarily valuing it.

-As a business owner, you need to understand what every hour of your time is worth and use that as a yardstick to figure out what you should (and shouldn’t) be spending your time doing.
+As a business owner, understand what every hour of your time is worth and use that as a yardstick to figure out what you should (and shouldn’t) be spending your time doing.

 The dream of flying solo isn’t sustainable if you have any ambition to scale your offering.

-There’s only so much a person can accomplish in a day, no matter how skilled or dedicated they are.
+No matter how skilled or dedicated, there’s only so much a person can accomplish in a day.
 Sooner or later you need to start building a team.

-Why is this a hidden cost?
-Because however inevitable it may be, it’s all too easy to ‘kick the can down the road’ and treat it as something that might happen one day but isn’t an immediate priority.
+And however inevitable it may be, it’s all too easy to treat it as something that might happen one day but isn’t an immediate priority.

 Without the advent of software-as-a-service (SaaS), or cloud-based software, it wouldn’t be possible for a lone entrepreneur to build a scalable online business.